On this page:

 FBIN n means binary format, with at least n digits (n must be 2 to 48).

-FLAKH means decimal format, numbers greater or equal one hundred thousand are shown in lakh, numbers greater or equal ten million in crore.
+FMILLION means decimal format, numbers larger or equal one million are shown in million.

-FMILLION means decimal format, numbers greater or equal one million are shown in million.
+FLAKH means decimal format, numbers larger or equal one hundred thousand are shown in lakh, numbers larger or equal ten million in crore.

-Independent of the currently chosen format, the command == displays the last result with up to 18 digits, even if it is a floating point number.
+Independent of the currently chosen format, the command == displays the last result in decimal format with up to 18 digits.

 It is very simple to convert between decimal, hexadecimal and binary numbers:

-Set the format into which you want to convert by using the format commands FDEC (which is default), FHEX or FBIN, then enter the number in the format from which you want to convert, using the &H or &B prefixes for hexadecimal or binary numbers.
+Set the format into which you want to convert by using the format commands FDEC (which is default), FHEX or FBIN, then enter the number in the format from which you want to convert, using the &h or &b prefixes for hexadecimal or binary numbers.